triyaaug/rock-paper-scissors1012/README.md

 * An automatic welcome pop up when player opens website.
 * A input box will allow players to choose their name and it will show up on the top of the rectangle
 * player must choose between PvP or compVplayer
-* Player must click on one of the 3 pictures to show their choice.
+* Player must click on one of the 3 pictures rock, paper, or scissors to show their choice.
 * The player cannot click on more than one picture per round.
 * Both the computer's and the player's choice will be displayed in the rectangular box at the centre of the screen.
 * Score must be kept count of in the box on the side.